Background: College Websites Must Meet Accessibility Guidelines

 The Solution: Strategies and Tools that Make Web Accessibility A Reality

 Tim Ferebee, Web Accessibility Coordinator, and Estela Landeros, Director of Disability Support Services, took advantage of tools that enable web accessibility to ensure that their campus is WCAG 2.0 compliant — and meets the needs of students with disabilities.
+Full community college accessibility was one of their goals.

 “To achieve this goal, we created a steering committee.
 We included a representative from each academic and administrative department to develop, coordinate and implement a college-wide information accessibility plan,” Landeros explained.